BICEP2 / Keck Array IX: New Bounds on Anisotropies of CMB Polarization Rotation and Implications for Axion-Like Particles and Primordial Magnetic Fields: Introduction

-The uniform polarization rotation angle has been constrained by several groups including WMAP \cite{Hinshaw:2013}, BICEP1 \cite{B1rot}, and Planck \cite{P16:rot}.
+The polarization rotation effect modifies the pattern of the CMB polarization map and leads to mixing of $E$ and $B$ modes.
+Since $E$ modes at last scattering are much brighter than the $B$ mode, this effect is mostly characterized by leakage from $E$ to $B$ modes.
+The rotation-induced $B$ mode is proportional to $\a E$, so the rotation angle may be measured from the correlation of $E$ and $B$ modes.
+Because temperature is correlated with $E$ modes, the rotation angle may also be measured from temperature-$B$ correlation.
+These effects are the same for any sources of the rotation.
+Using $EB$ and/or temperature-$B$ correlations, the uniform polarization rotation angle has been constrained by several groups including WMAP \cite{Hinshaw:2013}, BICEP1 \cite{B1rot}, and Planck \cite{P16:rot} (see also Refs.~\cite{Gruppuso:2016,Contaldi:2016}).
 The current best constraints are limited by the accuracy of absolute detector polarization angle calibration.

 Inhomogeneities in pseudoscalar fields and/or PMFs produce anisotropies of the rotation angle \cite{Caldwell:2011,Zhao:2014,De:2013}.
-The rotation anisotropies create higher order correlations such as the trispectrum of CMB polarization in a way similar to gravitational lensing, and the rotation anisotropies can be reconstructed from the CMB trispectrum \cite{Kamionkowski:2009}.
+If the polarization angle is anisotropic, the correlation between $E$ and rotation-induced $B$ modes determined at each small patch is also anisotropic.
+In Fourier space, different Fourier modes of $E$ and $B$ modes correlate.
+Thus the anisotropy of the polarization rotation is extracted through the mode coupling between $E$ and $B$ modes.
+The angular power spectrum of the extracted anisotropic rotation is the four-point correlation of $E$ and $B$ modes, and can be reconstructed from the $EBEB$ trispectrum measurement \cite{Kamionkowski:2009}.
 Compared to a uniform rotation, measurements of the anisotropic rotation angle are insensitive to the accuracy of the overall rotation angle.
 There already exist constraints on the cosmic birefringence anisotropies from the CMB.
-Ref.~\cite{Gluscevic:2012qv} presents constraints on anisotropies of the cosmic birefringence using the $TBTB$ trispectrum of WMAP7 data, while Refs.~\cite{Gruppuso:2012,Li:2013,Li:2014} used two-point correlation.
-The most stringent constraints prior to this {\it Letter} were published by POLARBEAR \cite{PB15:rot}.
+Ref.~\cite{Gluscevic:2012qv} presents constraints on anisotropies of the cosmic birefringence using the $TBTB$ trispectrum of WMAP7 data, while Refs.~\cite{Gruppuso:2012,Li:2013,Alighieri:2014yoa,Li:2014,Mei:2014iaa,Pan:2016vai} used two-point correlation.
+The most stringent constraints prior to this paper were published by POLARBEAR \cite{PB15:rot}.

-In this {\it Letter}, we use a similar method to improve constraints on the rotation anisotropies using polarization maps made by BK.
+In this paper, we use a similar method to improve constraints on the rotation anisotropies using polarization maps made by BK.